kriogenia/empathy-academy-search-path-module/doc/Week8.md

 #2021-04-13
 I'll start making the new tests for the ordering.
-Next step will be making the filters apply to other aggregations even if they are applied too.
+Next step was be making the filters apply to other aggregations even if they are applied too.

+It was fairly easy, so I dedicated the rest of the day to the SteamJoy project.